ipfs-inactive/blog/content/post/weekly-054.md

 *Did you know IPFS has a community forum at [discuss.ipfs.io](https://discuss.ipfs.io/)?
 Sign up to participate in discussions about coding, tutorials, see announcements and learn about upcoming community events.*

 + **14 August 2019:** Join [Women Who Code Cloud](https://www.womenwhocode.com/cloud/events) for an [Introduction to IPFS](https://zoom.us/webinar/register/WN_jnKnkxjJR3OOxf3kPa7Xfg) inspiring women to excel in technology careers.
 Remote event.
-+ **16 August 2019:** [Blockchain, Cryptocurrencies & IPFS](https://www.meetup.com/Blockchain-Cryptocurrencies-Interplanetary-File-System/events/vldkqqyzlbfc/): As usual we will discuss the latest events that are changing and shaping the world Crypto and WEB 3.0, a decentrialized everything.
++ **16 August 2019:** [Blockchain, Cryptocurrencies & IPFS](https://www.meetup.com/Blockchain-Cryptocurrencies-Interplanetary-File-System/events/vldkqqyzlbfc/): As usual we will discuss the latest events that are changing and shaping the world Crypto and WEB 3.0, a decentralized everything.
 San Diego, CA (US).
 + **21-23 August 2019:** [DappCon Berlin](https://www.dappcon.io/): A global developer conference for Ethereum Dapps, Infrastructure, and token engineering, Berlin Germany.
 + **22 August 2019:** ProtoSchool Seattle is hosting an
 [August Decentralized Web Meetup](https://www.meetup.com/ProtoSchool-Seattle-Learn-to-Make-the-Decentralized-Web/events/262328555/), details TBA!
 Seattle, WA (US).